 We briefly outline this section.
 In Section 1.1.1 we begin by describing the combinatorial counterparts of classical linear algebraic notions, and then define 'frames' on simplices together with several generalizations to 'embedded' and 'partial' frames.
-In Section 1.1.2 we recast these definitions in terms of so-called 'proframes' of simplices.
-The fact that 'frames' and 'proframes' are indeed equivalent structures on simplices is discussed in Section 1.1.3, where we compare the two notions via so-called 'gradient' and 'integration' functors.
-Note that the combinatorial notions of 'embedded' and 'partial' frames (and 'proframes') introduced here, may as well be understood in purely classical linear algebraic terms as we explain in Appendix A.
+Note that the combinatorial notions of 'embedded' and 'partial' frames introduced here, may as well be understood in purely classical linear algebraic terms as we explain in Appendix A.